 Drills help you build stamina in a sport-specific way that closely mimics gameplay.

-Practice the Wall Rally Drill with your badminton racquet and an old shuttle.
-Select a wall at least 20 feet in height and repeatedly hit your shuttle against the wall as it ricochets back, practicing forehand, backhand, straight and diagonal hits with your racquet.
-Continue for sessions of 10 minutes with a two minute rest between each set.
+Wall rally drill: Select a wall at least 20 feet in height and repeatedly hit your shuttle against the wall as it ricochets back, practicing forehand, backhand, straight and diagonal hits with your racquet.
+Continue for sessions of 10 minutes with a 2 minute rest between each set.

-Perform the Multiple Shuttles practice with a badminton partner by selecting a racquet court and having your partner hit multiple shuttles into different areas of your backcourt.
-Alternate your hits to use both forehand, backhand and “around the head” plays on the incoming shuttles and return to your base position after each shot.
+Multiple Shuttles: Have a partner hit multiple shuttles into different areas of your backcourt.
+Alternate forehand, backhand and around-the-head shots on the incoming shuttles, and return to your base position after each shot.
 For an increased stamina workout, have your partner gradually decrease the amount of time between hitting each shuttle into your court.

 Diet and Rest

 What you eat and how you recover play a crucial role in stamina and your ability to keep training hard to increase stamina.

 Create a list of your current dietary habits, along with the types of foods you normally eat.
 Circle any high-fat, high-sugar foods and cut back on these foods.
 Where possible, incorporate foods such as whole grains and leafy greens to promote a steady supply of complex carbohydrates for energy.
 Eat lean proteins and plenty of fresh fruits and vegetables.